ericgulottyjr/ChainThought/README.md

 ### Example output

 Check the `example_output.json` file for examples of how the model responds to questions from the GSM8K dataset.

+### TODO

+Update example output with examples of when the `max_tokens` value is set to a larger number (between 1000 and 2000 instead of the current 100).
+Examples in the example output have been truncated because of the small number of new tokens that can be generated.